Return to Index

 Ways to Keep You Healthy

 - Make an appointment to visit your dentist at least two weeks before you start chemotherapy.
-You may need to get your teeth cleaned and have treatment for any problems, like getting a cavity filled.
+You may need to get your teeth cleaned and have treatment for any problems, like getting treatment for gingivitis or having a cavity filled.

 - Talk to your dentist about special ways that you should care for your teeth during chemotherapy.
 For example, you may need to brush your teeth a certain way, or use an alcohol-free fluoride rinse.